Skip to main content

 Information Lock with a Superposition

 • A superposition is a term from quantum mechanics that describes how something can be two different things at the same time.
-For example, an electron is a type of a particle, and an electron can either be "spin up" or "spin down".
+For example, an electron is a type of a particle, and an electron can be "spin up" or "spin down".
 But an electron could also be in a superposition of both "spin up" and "spin down" at the same time, as weird as that sounds.
 If an electron happens to bounce off of something (i.e. is measured), then the superposition will "collapse" and it will only be in a "spin up" or "spin down" state.
 The details of quantum mechanics are not important - the point is that we treat unknown Hanabi cards sort of like unknown particles: even though they really have a true identity, we ignore that and treat them as being all of the possibilities at the same time.

 • As soon as a clue is given to a card that could be two or more different things, then the assumed superposition of all of the possibilities is locked in to the card.